jfsorrell/markdownvsc/README.md

 ### VSC Cloud Editor

 While there are numerous methods for creating and posting documentation, one of the most efficient and intuitive methods for creating it is using Visual Studio Code, an integrated development environment (IDE).
 VSC is one of the most versatile developer tools available for free.
 A few years ago, it was improved even further with the integration of cloud version called the VSC web editor.
-This allows developers to use the editor directly in the internet browser, without downloading it to a device.
+This allows developers to use the editor directly in the web browser, without downloading it to a device.

 For more information on VSC and the desktop version, refer to the Getting Started topic with VSC [documentation](https://code.visualstudio.com/docs).